Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-feather.md

 ### Wiring

-***Disconnect the AdaFruit Feather microcontroller from USB.***
+***Disconnect the Adafruit Feather microcontroller from USB.***

-For this workshop, you’ll need to attach the AdaFruit Feather Huzzah and button to the breadboard.
+For this workshop, you’ll need to attach the Adafruit Feather Huzzah and button to the breadboard.
 Below is the wiring diagram.
 For more information on what breadboards are and how they work, check out our blog post on <a href="https://www.losant.com/blog/how-to-use-a-breadboard" target="\_blank">How to Use a Breadboard</a>.

 ![Workshop 1 Wiring Diagram](/images/getting-started/losant-iot-dev-kits/builder-kit/workshop-1-wiring-diagram.png "Workshop 1 Wiring Diagram")